Transcription (biology): Elongation

 One strand of the DNA, the template strand (or noncoding strand), is used as a template for RNA synthesis.
 As transcription proceeds, RNA polymerase traverses the template strand and uses base pairing complementarity with the DNA template to create an RNA copy (which elongates during the traversal).
 Although RNA polymerase traverses the template strand from 3' → 5', the coding (non-template) strand and newly formed RNA can also be used as reference points, so transcription can be described as occurring 5' → 3'.
-This produces an RNA molecule from 5' → 3', an exact copy of the coding strand (except that thymines are replaced with uracils, and the nucleotides are composed of a ribose (5-carbon) sugar where DNA has deoxyribose (one fewer oxygen atom) in its sugar-phosphate backbone).
+This produces an RNA molecule from 5' → 3', an exact copy of the coding strand (except that thymines are replaced with uracils, and the nucleotides are composed of a ribose (5-carbon) sugar whereas DNA has deoxyribose (one fewer oxygen atom) in its sugar-phosphate backbone).

 mRNA transcription can involve multiple RNA polymerases on a single DNA template and multiple rounds of transcription (amplification of particular mRNA), so many mRNA molecules can be rapidly produced from a single copy of a gene.
 The characteristic elongation rates in prokaryotes and eukaryotes are about 10–100 nts/sec.
 In eukaryotes, however, nucleosomes act as major barriers to transcribing polymerases during transcription elongation.
 In these organisms, the pausing induced by nucleosomes can be regulated by transcription elongation factors such as TFIIS.

 Elongation also involves a proofreading mechanism that can replace incorrectly incorporated bases.
 In eukaryotes, this may correspond with short pauses during transcription that allow appropriate RNA editing factors to bind.
 These pauses may be intrinsic to the RNA polymerase or due to chromatin structure.

+Double-strand breaks in actively transcribed regions of DNA are repaired by homologous recombination during the S and G2 phases of the cell cycle.
+Since transcription enhances the accessibility of DNA to exogenous chemicals and internal metabolites that can cause recombinogenic lesions, homologous recombination of a particular DNA sequence may be strongly stimulated by transcription.